vevepeter/assets-webhook/README.md

 This example server **does not** use any authentication and is only intended to be used for testing purposes

 ## What it does
-This is a webhook receiver that also acts as a web server to serve the published pages and all assets
+This is a webhook receiver that also acts as a web server to serve the published pages and all assets.
+Only one project will be served at the time, and project paths are ignored.

 ## How to use
 ### Starting the server